learn-the-web/topics/video-audio.md

 #### Video players

-If you want more access to style the controls of the video player try using a Javascript video library, or see about [making your own controls with Javascript](#using-javascript-to-control-video).
+If you want more access to style the controls of the video player try using a JavaScript video library, or see about [making your own controls with JavaScript](#using-javascript-to-control-video).

 - [MediaElement.js](http://mediaelementjs.com/)
 - [Video.js](http://www.videojs.com/)